 All school admissions are coordinated by the Local Authority.
 Visit the Sheffield City Council website to access information about the admissions process and apply for a place at Yewlands Academy.

 - Looked After or previously Looked After children

 The tie-breaker within each category being straight line distance as the crow flies.

 The Government is keen to ensure that parents and students are fully informed of other opportunities that might be available at times other than normal transfer points.
-This is to alert you to the fact that there are local schools with atypical admission age in the area within reasonable travelling distance, these being two University Technical Colleges (UTC) who take student at Y10 and Y12.
+There are two local schools with an atypical admission age in the area within reasonable travelling distance, these are the two University Technical Colleges (UTC) who take students at Year 9, Year 10 and Year 12.
 Parents and students may apply for admission to the UTCs.
-Both schools are still accepting applications for September 2017.
-Please follow the link to learn more about both schools and how to make applications.”
-The link to the letter is at www.sheffield.gov.uk/schoolplacesutc
+Both UTCs are accepting applications for September 2018.